quidprobros/worth-the-weight/readme.md

 ## Note: this will not work out of the box as db bootstrapping still needs to be setup.

+## Testing
+When in a development environment, dev mode can be disabled with ?DEBUG=0

 # PHASE 1

 # sprint 1